-Adjusted pro forma interest expense for the year ended December 31, 1999 reflects interest expense that we would have incurred had the recapitalization occurred on January 1, 1999 and a portion of the net proceeds of this offering been used to repay a portion of the pro forma borrowings under the credit agreement relating to our senior bank facilities and to redeem a portion of our senior subordinated notes on January 1, 1999.
+Adjusted pro forma interest expense for the year ended December 31, 1999 reflects interest expense that we would have incurred had the recapitalization occurred on January 1, 1999 and had a portion of the net proceeds of this offering been used to repay a portion of the pro forma borrowings under the credit agreement relating to our senior bank facilities and to redeem a portion of our senior subordinated notes on January 1, 1999.

 - (8) Prior to our recapitalization, Motorola did not allocate income tax expense to us.
-The pro forma and adjusted pro forma provisions for income taxes for the year ended December 31, 1999 were determined by applying an effective income tax rate of 37% to pro forma and adjusted pro forma income before income taxes and minority interests.
+The pro forma and adjusted pro forma provisions for income taxes for the year ended December 31, 1999 were determined by applying an effective income tax rate of approximately 38% to pro forma and adjusted pro forma income before income taxes and minority interests.
 We believe that the pro forma and adjusted pro forma provisions for income taxes represent reasonable estimates of what our income tax expense would have been had we been a stand-alone company during 1999. - (9) Upon consummation of this offering, we intend to redeem our outstanding preferred stock, redeem a portion of our senior subordinated notes and prepay a portion of the loans outstanding under our senior bank facilities.
-In connection therewith, we expect to incur prepayment penalties of approximately \$17.9 million and to write-off approximately \$10.0 million of debt issuance costs that are currently included in other assets in our consolidated balance sheet.
-We intend to recognize this adjustment in the period during which it is incurred and classify it as an extraordinary loss (approximately \$27.9 million, pre-tax).
-Due to the nonrecurring nature of this charge, it has been excluded from the unaudited adjusted pro forma financial data for the year ended December 31, 1999.
+In connection therewith, we expect to incur prepayment penalties and redemption premiums of approximately \$17.6 million and to write off approximately \$8.6 million of debt issuance costs that are currently included in other assets in our consolidated balance sheet.
+We intend to recognize this approximately \$26.2 million charge (\$16.2 million on an after-tax basis) in the period during which it is incurred and to classify it as an extraordinary loss.
+Due to the nonrecurring nature of this charge, it has been excluded from the adjusted pro forma statement of operations data for the year ended December 31, 1999.
+However, the after-tax charge has been shown as a reduction in our total stockholders' equity (deficit) in the adjusted balance sheet data as of December 31, 1999.